 Sunday Worship: Traditional Service at 8:30 and 11:00am, Contemporary Service begins at 9:40 with a light breakfast starting at 9:30.
 Sunday School begins at 9:30 AM.

 Meeting Room/Fellowship Hall seats 240 and 160 for sit-down meals.
 Classrooms are also available.
 There will be summer hours for worship beginning June 23rd - 9am for traditional service and 10:15am for contemporary & children’s Sunday School (pre-school thru 5th grade).

 Special features: air conditioning, piano, podium, movie screen, p/a system, coffee machine, kitchen facility.
 Ample parking around building.
 Request regulation sheet upon booking.
 Handicapped access.

 Provides clothing, emergency food, eviction prevention assistance, and utility assistance to those in need.
 Please have the following for assistance: photo ID, social security numbers for everyone in the household, proof of income, proof of address, and your lease.
 Administers the Rental Assistance Program for Caroline County.

 Thrift Store open to the public.
-The Thrift Shop is open from 8:00am - 12:00pm every 1st Saturday of the month.
+The Thrift Shop is open Tues, Thurs, and Fri from 8:30-11:30am, Wed 6-7:30pm, every 1st Saturday of the month from 8:00am - 12:00pm.
 The furniture barn with re-open in the spring.
 Donations of clothing and small household items accepted M-Fri.
 8:30-4:30.
-Bins available for donations 24 hours a day.
-Accept donations of clothing, toys, household items, and books.
+Donations of clothing, toys, household items, and books accepted during regular business hours.
 Items must be in good condition.